Chestnut: Insects

-The larvae of the chestnut weevil can only chew their way out of a fallen nut, so breeding occurs mostly where chestnuts lie on the ground for a sufficient length of time, or where the trees produce many small fruits which remain behind at the harvest.
+The larvae of the chestnut weevil can only chew their way out of a fallen nut, so breeding occurs mostly where chestnuts lie on the ground for a sufficient length of time, or where the trees produce many small fruit which remain behind at the harvest.
 Timing the harvests to pick up the chestnuts as soon as they fall reduces the numbers of the overwintering larvae.
 Regular soil work is also unfavourable to its life habits.
 Small grafts are sprayed with chemicals.
 A warm, aerosol-based protection has been developed for older trees, by Sifter and Bürgés in 1971.
 Planting chestnut orchards beside turkey oak forests is not advised, because both trees are susceptible to the chestnut weevil (which also uses the turkey oak acorn to develop), and the turkey oak trees can pass it on to the chestnut trees.